Electromagnetic absorption by water

 The absorption of electromagnetic radiation by water depends on the state of the water.

 The absorption in the gas phase occurs in three regions of the spectrum.
 Rotational transitions are responsible for absorption in the microwave and far-infrared, vibrational transitions in the mid-infrared and near-infrared.
 Vibrational bands have rotational fine structure.
 Electronic transitions occur in the vacuum ultraviolet regions.

-Liquid water has no rotational spectrum but does absorb in the microwave region.
 Its weak absorption in the visible spectrum results in the pale blue color of water.

 Overview

 The water molecule, in the gaseous state, has three types of transition that can give rise to absorption of electromagnetic radiation: